ndbls/unholy_win32/README.md

         BRIDGE_ARGS(char*)          // This is a special macro that will generate );                              // encoded argument info from a list of types.

+    // If you are wondering, createBridgeLocal is how you would create a bridge
+    // from a remote process to a local function.
+Rmt isn't the only option.

     // Now we can call the bridge
     int rtn_val = hello(my_name);